trolund/trolund.github.io/_posts/ba-thesis.md

 language: "en"
 ---

+I recently completed my bachelor and handed-in by bachelor thesis.
+This post gives a overview of what the thesis was about.
+The project was proposed by the company Spinoff.

 Spinoff, a consulting firm specializing in organizational, leadership, employee, and team development, has commissioned a project to create a performance evaluation tool for public speaking.
 This tool allows spectators to provide immediate feedback to speakers after events, aiding Spinoff consultants in offering improved advice and guidance.

 The project delivered a prototype system comprising a .NET Core REST API backend and a Next.js (React) frontend, utilizing progressive web application (PWA) technology for a near-native mobile application experience.
 The system focuses on managing events, collecting feedback, and presenting it concisely to speakers.
 Key features include a login system with user privileges, user administration, real-time feedback using SignalR, and a feedback dashboard.

 Continuous integration and deployment (CI/CD) techniques were employed to simplify system management, and the system was deployed on Azure for testing a production version during development.Spinoff, a consulting firm specializing in organizational, leadership, employee, and team development, has commissioned a project to create a performance evaluation tool for public speaking.
 This tool allows spectators to provide immediate feedback to speakers after events, aiding Spinoff consultants in offering improved advice and guidance.
 The project delivered a prototype system comprising a .NET Core REST API backend and a Next.js (React) frontend, utilizing progressive web application (PWA) technology for a near-native mobile application experience.
 The system focuses on managing events, collecting feedback, and presenting it concisely to speakers.
 Key features include a login system with user privileges, user administration, real-time feedback using SignalR, and a feedback dashboard.
 Continuous integration and deployment (CI/CD) techniques were employed to simplify system management, and the system was deployed on Azure for testing a production version during development.

 ### Links